 He joined Motorola in 1991 as Director of UK Operations in its cellular infrastructure business.
 He was appointed to the Board of Directors of Motorola Limited in 1994 and was Chairman from 1997 to 2008.

-Sir David is a Fellow and member of the Council of the Royal Academy of Engineering; a Chartered Engineer and Honorary Fellow of the Institution of Engineering and Technology; a Companion of the Chartered Management Institute; and an Honorary Fellow of the Chartered Quality Institute.
+Sir David is a Fellow of the Royal Academy of Engineering; a Chartered Engineer and Honorary Fellow of the Institution of Engineering and Technology; a Companion of the Chartered Management Institute; and an Honorary Fellow of the Chartered Quality Institute.
 He was President of the Institution of Electrical Engineers, President of the Chartered Quality Institute and President of the Federation of the Electronics Industry.

 His interests include the promotion of links between engineering and education.
 He was twice an IEE Faraday Lecturer and was President of the Association for Science Education, the professional body for Britain's science teachers.
-He is a member of the Council of Cranfield University
+He is a member of the Court of Cranfield University.

 He was Chairman of the University for Industry Design and Implementation Advisory Group.
-He served for six years as a member of the Industrial Development Advisory Board, and was Vice‑Chairman of the Board of UK Trade and Investment.
-He was Chairman of the Advisory Board for the National Health Service Institute for Learning, Skills and Innovation, and is Chairman of the Ofcom Spectrum Advisory Board and Chairman of the Ofcom Spectrum Clearance Finance Committee.
+He served for six years as a member of the UK Industrial Development Advisory Board, and was Vice Chairman of the Board of UK Trade and Investment.
+He was Chairman of the Advisory Board for the National Health Service Institute for Learning, Skills and Innovation, Chairman of the Ofcom Spectrum Advisory Board and Chairman of the Ofcom Spectrum Clearance Finance Committee.

 He holds Honorary Doctorates from the Universities of Bath, Kingston, Portsmouth and Surrey, is a Visiting Fellow of Kellogg College, Oxford University, and was awarded the Mountbatten Medal for his leadership contributions to electronics.